jjay1288/NetworkAttackProject/README.md

 ![login](https://github.com/jjay1288/netattacksproj/blob/main/target/screens/stable.PNG)

-​	The next step is to escalate our privileges to root.
+​	Now we move on to the process of escalating our privileges.

 ##### C) Obtaining root access

-​	We will switch back to the console driven msfconsole, and rerun our exploit to obtain a better terminal experience.
-By executing the following lines on our terminal, we can find some valuable information about the system.
+​	We will open the console version of the metasploit framework, msfconsole, and rerun our exploit to obtain a more feature-rich terminal experience.
+After reconnecting to our reverse shell, we run some basic commands to find some system information.

 ```bash
 uname -a